Simplify Jobs Review 2026: A Hands-On Test of the Copilot Extension

 - It does not write fully personalized cover letters per role on the free tier; Simplify+ adds AI-generated letters, but most still need light editing before submission.

-This distinction matters because the majority of "Simplify alternatives" listicles compare it to tools in a different category.
-If you are choosing between Simplify and an auto-apply agent, you are not choosing between competitors, you are choosing between two different workflows.
+This distinction matters because the majority of alternatives listicles compare this tool to products in a different category.
+If you are choosing between an autofill extension and an auto-apply agent, you are not choosing between competitors, you are choosing between two different workflows.

 How the Simplify Copilot Extension Actually Works